 Auto-labelling emails and writing templates so it’s easier to reply will also save you a bunch of time.

 There’s actually a ton of ways you can automate your life to make more time to write comic books.

 So there you go.
 Even if only some of that works for you, you’ll find at least a few hours a week to dedicate to writing your comic book.
 The important thing is to stick at it!

-And if you’re interested, why not sign up to the Milky Launch Day Alert to see what I came up with by applying these time-savers and energy boosters…
+And if you’re interested, why not check out our latest Kickstarter for Milky #1-3 to see what I came up with by applying these time-savers and energy boosters…

 And let us know in the comments if you have any more tips to squeeze a bit more comic book writing time out of the week.